-The bill proposes to add a provision prohibiting the management or possession of a database whose information was created, received, accumulated, or collected in violation of the law or any other legal provisions.
+The bill proposed to add a provision prohibiting the management or possession of a database whose information was created, received, accumulated, or collected in violation of the law or any other legal provisions.
 This would introduce a severe limitation on processing information.
-This is seemingly consistent with GDPR's legal bases for processing, but does not conform with Israeli law which only recognises two legal bases: (i) a data subject's consent or (ii) the provision of a privacy notice to the data subject.
+This is seemingly consistent with the GDPR's legal bases for processing, but does not conform with Israeli law which only recognises two legal bases:

+- a data subject's express or implied consent; or - a legal obligation to process the data.